 Located under the Washington Square Arch, this is one of the most special trees of New York Christmas.
 It is next to this tree that the carol concert is held on December 24th.

 Christmas tree lighting schedule

-Christmas trees in New York City are lit in early December after Thanksgiving and remain lit until early January.
+Christmas trees in New York City are lit at the beginning of December, after Thanksgiving and remain lit until the first days of January.

-When is the best time to go out to see the trees and Christmas lighting
+When is the best time to go out to see the trees and the Christmas illumination?

 Christmas trees are usually visited by a large number of people every day so I recommend that you go early or late in the day or on colder days to have the opportunity to get closer to the tree and be able to photograph comfortably.

 How's that Christmas spirit going?
 Do you still want to enjoy the magic this time of year in New York?
 If so do not hesitate to visit the post what to do and what to see at Christmas in New York where you will discover wonderful plans.

 Despite the low temperatures in New York in December, the lights and shop windows will give you a warm and familiar atmosphere.
 And if not, just tell it to the neighbors of Dyker Heights in Brooklyn, where every year they decorate their houses and gardens with thousands of ornaments and lights that are worth seeing.